assen-totin/cdn/README.md

 - Use a lightweight hashing algorithm.
 - We recommend strongly 128-bit murmur3: very fast, very sensitive, very good distribution, open source.
 - Ensure input is unique: use the file name, the current timestamp (with at least ms precision), the ID (or session ID) of the user and an ID of the app instance (e.g., IP address).
 - Convert the ID to lowercase hex string.
+Append a dot and a counter value (start at zero, increment by one for each existing file with the same hash).
+- If uploading packs, select an extension and convert it to base16.
+Append to the file ID after a dot.
 - Do not use random data: low entropy on virtualised systems will slow you down.

 ### Write the file ID and its metadata